codedbychavez/feature-flags-in-elixir-sample/README.md

 # Elixchat

-Using feature flags in Elixir sample
+Using feature flags in Elixir sample.

 To start your Phoenix server: